The Giant Bird That Carried Men: Pouakai, Te Hokioi, and the Fandor Memory in New Zealand

 Confidence and Evidence

-• Basis: The Urantia Book documents the great fandors at UB 66:5.6 with specifically-dated extinction more than thirty thousand years ago.
-The Maori Pouakai / Te Hokioi tradition is ethnographically documented with specifically-consistent biological profile matching the paleontologically-verified Haast's eagle.
-The specifically-dual-substrate interpretation (older fandor memory plus newer Haast's-eagle reinforcement) specifically accounts for both the specifically-ancient-cultural-substrate features and the specifically-recent-experiential features of the tradition.
+- Basis: The Urantia Book documents the great fandors at 66:5.6 with extinction dated more than thirty thousand years ago.
+The Maori Pouakai and Te Hokioi tradition is ethnographically well documented, and its biological profile matches the paleontologically verified Haast's eagle.
+Reading the tradition as two layers, an older fandor memory plus a newer Haast's eagle encounter, accounts for both the ancient substrate features and the recent experiential features at once.

 Related Decoder Articles